What Is Crystal Meth?

 While the duration is short, the effects create significant and sudden imbalance in brain chemicals, leaving users feeling low and quickly seeking more of the drug to feel better.

-Crystal Meth essentially hijacks several of the brain’s neurotransmitter systems and causes wild swings in levels of important chemicals which regulate multiple process in the body, including the production of other hormones.
+Methamphetamine essentially hijacks several of the brain’s neurotransmitter systems and causes wild swings in levels of important chemicals which regulate multiple process in the body, including the production of other hormones.

 This is why the effects of withdrawal are experienced so acutely, and are so dangerous to undertake alone.